Richard X. Slattery

-Richard Xavier Slattery (June 26, 1925 – January 27, 1997) was an American character actor in film, theater and television.
-Slattery appeared in such films as A Distant Trumpet, The Boston Strangler, Walking Tall, The No Mercy Man and Herbie Rides Again.
+Richard Xavier Slattery (June 26, 1925 – January 27, 1997) was an American character actor in film, theater, and television.
+He appeared in films such as A Distant Trumpet, The Boston Strangler, Walking Tall, The No Mercy Man, and Herbie Rides Again.

 Early years

-Born in New York, Slattery was a graduate of All Hallows High School who briefly studied at Fordham University, where he had scholarships in track and football.
+Born in New York City, Slattery was a graduate of All Hallows High School, who briefly studied at Fordham University, where he had scholarships in track and football.
 He left Fordham and enlisted in the United States Army Air Forces during World War II, serving as a lieutenant in the Pacific for two and a half years.
-He was awarded the American Campaign Medal, the Asiatic-Pacific Campaign Medal and the World War II Victory Medal.
+He was awarded the American Campaign Medal, the Asiatic-Pacific Campaign Medal, and the World War II Victory Medal.